pavelsolis/Replication-Folder/README-Project.md

 - Codes -> Analysis -> analysis.EXT: runs the codes sequentially to perform the analysis and generate the results (figures and tables); the workflow of the codes is detailed below.
 - Docs -> Paper -> paper.tex: calls the pieces constituting the paper.
 - Docs -> Slides -> slides.tex: calls equations, figures and tables.
-- doAll.sh: generates the results and the latest versions of the paper and the slides without manually executing each master file (it calls analysis.EXT, paper.tex and slides.tex sequentially).
+- doAll.sh: generates the results and the latest versions of the paper and the slides without manually executing each master file (i.e., it calls analysis.EXT, paper.tex and slides.tex sequentially).

 ## CONSIDERATIONS